-Research and development expenses were \$55.8 million for the year ended June 30, 2015 as compared to \$53.7 million for the year ended June 30, 2014, which represents an increase of \$2.1 million, or 4%.
-The increase was primarily due to higher consulting fees associated with a development project that started in fiscal 2015 and resulted in an increase of \$1.2 million compared to prior year.
-In addition, there was an increase of \$1.2 million due to additional allocation and facilities expenses compared to prior year and an increase of \$0.3 million in travel expenses as compared to prior year due to increased international travel.
-These increases were partially offset by decreased compensation expenses of \$1.4 million driven by a \$2.0 million reduction in incentive based compensation accrual expenses and a decrease of \$0.7 million in contractor expenses; partially offset by higher salaries of \$0.8 million, an increase in recruiting and relocation fees of \$0.1 million and increased stock-based compensation expenses of \$0.5 million due to a higher number of grants.
-There were also increases due to \$0.4 million in severance recorded in June 2015 related to terminations associated with departmental realignment.
+Research and development expenses were \$56.7 million for the year ended June 30, 2016 as compared to \$55.8 million for the year ended June 30, 2015, which represents an increase of \$0.9 million, or 2%.
+The increase was primarily due to higher consulting fees associated with quality and validation testing for new products and an on-going development project that resulted in an increase of \$3.9 million compared to prior year.
+The increase in consulting expenses was partially offset by decreased compensation expenses of \$2.3 million driven by \$1.2 million in lower headcount related to terminations that were completed in the fourth quarter of the prior fiscal year as well as a \$1.1 million reduction in incentive-based and stock-based compensation expenses.

-We anticipate that research and development expenses in fiscal 2016 will slightly increase compared with fiscal 2015 based on the current schedule of our development projects.
+We anticipate that research and development expenses in fiscal 2017 will be down slightly compared with fiscal 2016 based on fewer consulting expenses to assist with the current schedule of our development projects.